AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/main.md

 At the time of this writing, all private state is encrypted and broadcasted through the network, and eventually committed to L1.
 This means that a wallet can reconstruct its entire private state out of its encryption keys in the event of local data loss.
 :::

-Note that wallets must also scan for private state in blocks prior to their deployment, since users may have received private state before deployment.
+Note that wallets must also scan for private state in blocks prior to the deployment of a user's account contract, since users may have received private state before deployment.